 Does your therapist use AI?

 Maybe.
-A lot of therapists have turned to AI to take notes and do their paperwork.
+Some therapists have turned to AI to take notes and do their paperwork.
 Do you know if yours does?

 You should know, because therapists are required to get consent.
 If you’re not sure, ask your therapist.